Analyzing Lion Electric (LEV) and The Competition

 |Lion Electric Competitors

-Lion Electric has a beta of 1.74, indicating that its share price is 74% more volatile than the S&P 500.
-Comparatively, Lion Electric’s competitors have a beta of 0.12, indicating that their average share price is 88% less volatile than the S&P 500.
+Lion Electric has a beta of 1.74, suggesting that its share price is 74% more volatile than the S&P 500.
+Comparatively, Lion Electric’s competitors have a beta of 0.11, suggesting that their average share price is 89% less volatile than the S&P 500.

-This is a summary of recent ratings and target prices for Lion Electric and its competitors, as reported by MarketBeat.
+This is a breakdown of recent ratings and price targets for Lion Electric and its competitors, as provided by MarketBeat.com.

 |Sell Ratings